What is your Denomination?

 Do you have a sound system?

 This is a very tricky thing.
 There are literally hundreds of D-Jays and entertainment companies in San Diego and most claim to be able to provide ceremony sound and charge an additional fee to provide it.
 The most common mistake is; they won’t spend the money for the right equipment for the ceremony.
 Most place a wireless microphone (the one they use for the reception events) on a stand (or no stand at all) and viola! there’s the sound and they go back on focusing on the music portion.
-In my opinion, there is nothing worse that seeing a minister trying to juggle a bible and your rings while trying to hold a microphone in his face (excuse me, can you hold this for a moment) or worse yet, all those beautiful ceremony photos with a big black microphone in your faces.
+In our opinion, there is nothing worse that seeing a minister trying to juggle a book and your rings while trying to hold a microphone in his face (excuse me, can you hold this for a moment) or worse yet, all those beautiful ceremony photos with a big black microphone in your faces.
 Yuck!
-As a solution, if your sound professional does not have a lapel microphone, as a courtesy, I have a wireless AND a wired lapel microphone that I bring and use at no charge.
-Plus, I offer a sound system for the ceremony at a very low fee..
+As a solution, if your sound professional does not have a lapel microphone, as a courtesy, we have a wireless AND a wired lapel microphone that we bring and use at no charge.
+Plus, we offer a sound system for the ceremony at a very low fee..
 CLICK HERE for more info.